HenrikJoreteg/human-javascript/readme.md

 [Ch2: The big decision](ch02 - the big decision.md)

 - Deciding between client/server app
-- Seperation of concerns and going all out
+- Separation of concerns and going all out

 [Ch3: Coding for humans](ch03 - code for humans.md)